hujhax/austin-improv-wiki/Troupes/Somewhat Brittish.md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2011 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>She's Britt and he's a Brit.
-Together, they are Somewhat Brittish. </blockquote>
+Their press blurb, taken from a 2011 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> She's Britt and he's a Brit.
+Together, they are Somewhat Brittish.

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2011 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>We chat a bit on stage before we begin our set, to get some ideas.
-Then we begin our monoscene. </blockquote>
+Their answer to the "What's Your Deal?" question on a 2011 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> We chat a bit on stage before we begin our set, to get some ideas.
+Then we begin our monoscene.

 ## History
 The duo disbanded in August 2011, when the two members moved to Chicago and New Orleans.